lc-cbot/workshop-austin/README.md

 8. Go through the install process for Windows

-9. When asked to "Sign in with Microsoft" click on "Domain join intead" in the lower left hand corner.
+9. When asked to "Sign in with Microsoft" click on "Domain join intead" in the lower left hand corner and create a local username and password.
 ![VM Setup](/img/7_windows_setup1.png)

 ## Lab 2: Configuring EDR Telemetry in LimaCharlie